symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

 The :doc:`running-a-symbol-node` guide contains more details on how to create a |codename| node and its content **partially overlaps** this guide.
 You can either follow that guide to build a **regular node** or this one to build a **supernode**, but **not both**.

-You can create your supernode using :ref:`Symbol Bootstrap <enroll-supernode-with-bootstrap>`, which is the easiest method, or :ref:`manually <enroll-supernode-manually>`.
+The next two sections explain how to create your supernode :ref:`using Symbol Bootstrap <enroll-supernode-with-bootstrap>`, which is the easiest method, and :ref:`manually <enroll-supernode-manually>`.

 .. note:: The Supernode program is only open for testing on TESTNET right now.
 The program will be open on MAINNET shortly.